How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?

 \subsection{Data Analysis}

-All data collected through the Qualtrics survey were exported into Microsoft Excel and subsequently analyzed using both Excel and Python (utilizing the \texttt{pandas}, \texttt{numpy}, and \texttt{matplotlib} libraries).
-The purpose of the analysis was to identify patterns and relationships between participants’ personality traits, cognitive capabilities, and problem-solving performance, and to compare these patterns across software practitioners and students.
-The data were first cleaned to remove incomplete responses and ensure internal consistency across the four sections of the survey.
-Each participant’s dataset included demographic information, scores for each of the five personality traits (extraversion, agreeableness, conscientiousness, neuroticism, and openness to experience), the number of correct responses in the grammatical reasoning test completed within the three-minute time limit, and the number of correct answers in the combined coding and logical-reasoning tasks.
-Trait scores were calculated based on the scoring key provided by the IPIP-NEO-50, summing the responses for each positively and negatively keyed item corresponding to a given trait.
-These computed scores were then used for the comparison.
+All data collected was analyzed using Excel and Python (utilizing the \texttt{pandas}, \texttt{numpy}, and \texttt{matplotlib} libraries), aiming to examine relationships between personality traits, cognitive capability, and problem-solving accuracy, as well as to compare these measures between practitioners and students.
+Data were first screened for completeness and internal consistency across the four survey sections.
+Only participants who completed all sections were included in the analysis (n = 80).
+For each participant, the dataset comprised demographic information, scores for the five personality traits, grammatical reasoning accuracy, and problem-solving accuracy derived from the coding and logical-reasoning questions.